 In September 2021, ICRSE changed its name to European Sex Workers' Rights Alliance (ESWA).

-The European Sex Workers' Rights Alliance – previously the International Committee on the Rights of Sex Workers in Europe (ICRSE), is a sex worker-led network representing more than 100 organisations in 35 countries across Europe and Central Asia.
+ESWA is now a sex worker-led network proudly representing more than 100 organisations in 30 countries across Europe and Central Asia.
 Our aim is to ensure that all sex worker voices are heard and that their human, health and labour rights are recognised and protected.
 With our actions and approach inspired by our membership community, we work to build a strong, vibrant and sustainable network that mobilises national, regional and international advocacy activity that moves us towards long-term, systemic change.

-ESWA is a network of sex worker organisations and their allies that work together to support the development of national and international law, policy and practice, which respects and upholds the human and labour rights of sex workers throughout Europe and Central Asia.
+Our mission is to build a network of member organisations and allies united in the fight for sex worker rights – advocating for the development of law, policy and practices that respect and protect the human, health and labour rights of sex workers in Europe and Central Asia.

 - Recognising sex work as work

 We advocate for a labour rights-based approach to sex work that ensures that the labour, health and human rights of all sex workers are recognised, protected and fulfilled by national, regional and international policy and law.